richardkershner/Hadoop-Basics-Cloudera-Virtual-Box/README.md

-# Hadoop-Basics-Cloudera-Virtual-Box
+# Hadoop (Spark)-Basics-Cloudera-Virtual-Box
 This is from classroom projects for getting certified as as Software Developer in Hadoop File System (HDFS).
 Included is a social media project which can easily be used as help in other basic test setups.

 This covers: Cloudera Quick start on Virtual Box;  map Reduce; PIG and HIVE(SQL).
+Added in are 3 very basic spark Map Reduce calls.
 >
 > **Index**
 * Virtual Box, Cloudera quick start single node for testing